Killing of Oscar Grant: Video evidence

 Direct evidence of the shooting was documented by video cameras held by passengers on the train idling next to the platform, as police detained Grant and a number of other men suspected of being involved in the disturbance.
 Several witnesses testified during the preliminary hearing for Mehserle's trial that they began recording because they believed BART officers were acting too aggressively.
 They gave the videos to television news, which broadcast them; others posted videos on the internet.

 Oakland attorney John Burris, who represented the family in their suit against BART over Grant's death, said BART confiscated numerous cell phone images that he believed contain additional evidence of the killing.
 Alameda County District Attorney Tom Orloff said video confiscated by BART was useful in bringing the murder charge against Mehserle.
 Witnesses at the scene said police attempted to confiscate cameras.
 These claims were never acknowledged by BART police.

 Orloff, the district attorney, said that several passenger videos that had not been made public were "very helpful" in the investigation.

 On January 2, KTVU aired a video by an anonymous passenger who submitted a cell phone video of the shooting.
 On January 23, KTVU aired a cell-phone video which appeared to show a second officer punching Grant in the face prior to the shooting.
 In late February, KRON 4 aired a clip of a video showing a different angle of this altercation.

 BART spokesperson Linton Johnson described the surveillance footage from the Fruitvale platform cameras as "benign".
 He said the platform cameras had recorded some of the incident, but footage did not include the shooting.

 Frank Borelli, a retired police officer and writer, said that the scene as shown in the video moments before the shooting would be as important to understanding what happened as the shooting itself.
 "The four officers have to be operating under a high level of stress given the relatively confined setting and the people on the BART train who are expressing, in a very loud vocal fashion, their displeasure with the officers' actions.
 Those officers, should things go bad for them, are vastly outnumbered by a group of people who have already voiced their unhappiness with the police."

 After viewing the shooting from multiple angles, police use-of-force expert Roy Bedard, who initially said he thought the shooting was an accident, changed his mind.
-He said: "I hate to say this, it looks like an execution to me" and "It really looks bad for the officer."
-University of San Francisco law professor Robert Talbot said the videos could support a claim of an accidental shooting: "Nothing about his [Mehserle] body looks murderous."
+He said: "I hate to say this, [but] it looks like an execution to me" and "It really looks bad for the officer."
+University of San Francisco law professor Robert Talbot said the videos could support a claim of an accidental shooting: "Nothing about his [Mehserle's] body looks murderous."